JohnTendik/jtrt-tables/README.txt

 == Changelog ==

+= 4.1.5 =
+* Fixed borders once again
+* Borders now update each cell separately as frequently asked
+* Borders now have color and width options
+* Fixed rather strange bug that would scroll that page down when cell was clicked

 = 4.1.4 =
 * Fixed IE, FF export as CSV bug
 * Fixed tables disappearing in the backend bug :)